morxorx/sphere-libretime-tagger/README.md

 ## More Information

 Everything should be pretty self-explanatory.
+Sometimes the fields are bit hard to click.
+Pressing TAB sometimes helps.

 ### Fields